-Nuvei’s new rebilling service enables merchants to create and manage recurring charges for products and services offered to their customers.
+Nuvei’s rebilling service allows you to create and manage recurring charges for products and services that you offer to your customers.
+You can set payment plans or subscriptions and still have the flexibility to modify, extend, or cancel them.

 The service also takes advantage of the card schemes’ “card updaters” (for supported cards) to ensure frictionless charging of a running subscription in the event of card details being changed by the card issuer on the customer’s side.

-The service is available through our API, Cashier and Control Panel platforms.
+The service is available through our API, Cashier, and Control Panel platforms via API methods.

 To familiarize yourself with this workflow, you can also study the Recurring – with 3D-Secure scenario in the Nuvei postman collection.
 Import the JSON file in the link into Postman and follow additional instructions in Testing APIs with Postman.